CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/Business_Application.md

 ![CFIndustries](CFIndustries.PNG)

 **Water Treatment** : Every industry that produces waste water is required to apply initial treatment to it before releasing it in environment.
-So that opens up room for a lot of potential customers especially in chemical industries where separating water from other toxins is a difficult problem.
+So that opens up room for a lot of potential customers especially in chemical industries like Hydronova, Olin etc. where separating water from other toxins is a difficult problem.

 **Rocket propellent** : SpaceX , NASA, RocketLab etc.

-**Efficient Battery Storage** : Smartphone companies like Samsung, Apple etc. and electric car comapnies like Tesla, Chevrolet, Nissan.
+**Efficient Battery Storage** : Smartphone companies like Samsung, Apple etc. and electric car comapnies like Tesla, Chevrolet, Nissan are potential customers for this application.